If you plan to start your own business or if you have already started, you should develop a full marketing plan for your new startup.

 This is where you thoroughly research your competitors.
 By completing a good competitive analysis, you will determine exactly what you need to do or what changes you may need to make.

 By analyzing everything about your competitors, you will be able to identify ways to make your business unique.

 You should list your competitors, how they market, where they market, and who are their customers.
 List their content areas such as if they are blogging, what social media channels they use, and what they are doing good and what they should do differently.
 Also, research changes they made.
 What did they formally do to market their products or services and what are they doing now?

 Know their strengths and weaknesses.
 For example, if they are listed as one of the top placements on search engines, research their content on their website and blog.
-What keywords do they use and how often are they blogging?
+Learn what keywords do they use and how often are they blogging?

 What would you do the same and what would you do differently?